Aqsa-86/Directory-listing-tool/README.md

 Python Directory Listing Tool This is a simple Python project built in PyCharm.
-It lists all files and subdirectories inside a given folder recursively and shows the structure with indentation like a tree view.
+It lists all files and subdirectories inside a given folder recursively and shows the structure with indentation.

 Features
 Recursively scans all subfolders